bazzle/portfolio-v7/posts/what-is-a-web-design-tinkerer.md

 ### Practical examples of tinkering

-**A website refresh to go with a new content strategy.** I’d seek to figure out how I can present the new content as well as possible with what already exists.
-An adjustment of a single font property and a few styling rules—loosening that line-height, reducing the line-length, or increasing the white-space might make a massive improvement to the presentation of content on a web page.

-**Optimising an interface for a newly identified user need or persona.** I’d find a way to satisfy the need without introducing new screens and user journeys, only doing so if necessary.
+**Optimising an interface for a newly identified user need or persona** I’d find a way to satisfy the need without introducing new screens and user journeys, only doing so if necessary.
 This way, the product evolves slowly in response to changing user needs.

-**Improving the usability of an interface off the back of an accessibility audit.** Simply remediating WCAG violations improves the interface for everybody, not just for users with disabilities.
+**Improving the usability of an interface following an accessibility audit** Simply remediating WCAG violations improves the interface for everybody, not just users with disabilities.
 From there I can address instances where best practices have been overlooked.

-**A new build.** If tasked with building a new website or app, I’d be mindful to allow separation of concerns, or a layered approach to make possible design tinkering further down the line, small changes to the code to make big differences.
-This could be in the form of global styling, separate from component-level, or the data and content separate from the presentation layer.
+**A website refresh to go with a new content strategy** I’d seek to figure out how I can present the new content as well as possible with what already exists.
+An adjustment of a single font property and a few styling rules—loosening that line-height, reducing the line-length, or increasing the white-space might make a massive improvement to the presentation of content on a web page.

+**A new build** Involved in a new build project pre-launch, there are a few principles I'd follow which are in-line with the ethos of a Web design tinkerer.
+Modularity—keeping components small, focused, and easy to adjust in isolation.
+Clear boundaries between concerns—to name a couple, global and component-level styling and keeping data handling separate from presentation logic.
+This ensures components can be tinkered with easily withough affecting other components.
+Workflow—chunking up what needs to be done into the smallest sensible tasks, keeping Pull Requests small in scope.

 ### Conclusion